openzipkin/zipkin/zipkin-storage/zipkin2_cassandra/README.md

 are not written to the `annotation_query` SASI, as they aren't intended for use in user queries.

+The `trace_by_service_span` index is only used by query apis, and notably supports millisecond resolution duration.
+In other words, query inputs are rounded up to the next millisecond.
+For example, a call to GET /api/v2/traces?minDuration=12345 will returns traces who include a span that has at least 13 millisecond duration.
+This resolution only affects the query: original duration data remains at microsecond granularity.
+Meanwhile, write performance is dramatically better than writing discrete values, via fewer distinct writes.

 ### Time-To_live
 Time-To-Live is default now at the table level.
 It can not be overridden in write requests.